arp242/arp242.net/_posts/2015-01-15-make-find-exec-faster.markdown

 > for each set of aggregated pathnames.**

-Or in slightly more normal English: If you use `;`, `find` will execute the utility once for every path; if you use `+`, if will cram as many paths as it can in an invocation.
+Or in slightly more normal English: If you use `;`, `find` will execute the utility once for every path; if you use `+`, it will cram as many paths as it can in an invocation.

 How many?
 Well, as many as `ARG_MAX` allows.
 [Quoting from POSIX Again][limits]: